US 3rd-quarter growth revised up to 3.6 percent; jobless claims fall

-Gross domestic product grew at a 4.1 percent annual rate instead of the 3.6 percent pace reported earlier this month, the Commerce Department said in its third estimate on Friday.
+Gross domestic product grew at a 3.6 percent annual rate instead of the 2.8 percent pace reported earlier, the Commerce Department said on Thursday.
+Economists polled by Reuters had expected output would be revised up to only a 3.0 percent rate.

-Businesses accumulated US$115.7 billion worth of inventories.
-That compared to prior estimates of US$116.5 billion.
+Businesses accumulated $116.5 billion worth of inventories, the largest increase since the first quarter of 1998.
+That compared to prior estimates of only $86 billion.